mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I've done enough talking, I suppose it's natural to want to digest it all."

-Thi turned to go back inside, but he interjected, "Wait...can you stay...in case some guardians or whatever show up?"
+Thi turned to go back inside, but he interjected, "Wait...can you stay...in case someone shows up?"

 Thi looked amused, but humored him.
 "Okay then.
 I'll wait with you."